 Himax And Vuzix To Showcase Integrated Industry-Ready AR Display Module At Display Week 2025

-Himax's innovative and proprietary Dual-Edge Front-lit LCoS microdisplay sets a new industry benchmark with a volume of just 0.09 c.c., weighing less than 0.2 grams, yet capable of delivering 1 lumen of output and up to 350,000 nits of luminance, all while consuming no more than 250mW total power consumption.
-This ensures exceptional eye-level visibility across diverse lighting environments.

-Vuzix' mass production waveguides elevate the optical experience with a slim 0.7 mm thickness, industry-leading lightweight, less than 5 grams, minimal discreet eye glow below 5%, and a 30-degree diagonal field of view (FOV).
+Vuzix' mass production waveguides elevate the optical experience with a slim 0.7 mm thickness, industry-leading featherlight weight of less than 5 grams, minimal discreet eye glow below 5%, and a 30-degree diagonal field of view (FOV).
 Fully customizable and integration-ready for next-generation AR devices, these waveguides support prescription lenses, offer both plastic-substrate and higher-refractive-index options, and are engineered for cost-effective large-scale deployment.

-“We are proud to work alongside Vuzix to bring this industry-ready solution to market,” said Simon Fan-Chiang, Senior Director at Himax.“Our latest LCoS innovation redefines what's possible in size, brightness, and power efficiency paving the way for next generation AR devices.
-By pairing with Vuzix' world-class waveguides, we are enabling AR devices that are immersive, comfortable and truly wearable.”
+"We are proud to work alongside Vuzix to bring this industry-ready solution to market," said Simon Fan-Chiang, Senior Director at Himax Technologies.
+"Our latest LCoS innovation redefines what's possible in size, brightness, and power efficiency paving the way for next generation AR devices.
+By pairing with Vuzix' world-class waveguides, we are enabling AR devices that are immersive, comfortable, and truly wearable."

 Himax and Vuzix invite all interested parties to stop by at Booth #1711 at Display Week 2025 to experience the demo and learn more about this exciting joint solution.